JLSteenwyk/orthofisher/docs/about/index.rst

 ----------------------
 Using 291,604 sequence similarity searches across 1,294 eukaryotic proteomes, the performance of orthofisher was compared to results obtained from BUSCO.
 Examination of precision, recall, and F-measure revealed the efficacy of orthofisher's approach.
-More specifically, orthofisher had a <strong>recall of 1.0, precision of 0.978195, and an F-measure of 0.988977</strong>.
+More specifically, orthofisher had a **recall of 1.0, precision of 0.978195, and an F-measure of 0.988977**.
 Precision is less than 1.0 because priors of expected sequence length and sequence similarity scores--which are not implemented in orthofisher--resulted in more missing genes in the BUSCO pipeline than the orthofisher pipeline.